mbleron/ExcelTable/README.md

 ### Database requirement

-ExcelTable requires Oracle Database 11\.2\.0\.2 and onwards.
+ExcelTable requires Oracle Database 11\.2\.0\.1 and onwards.
-> Note that the interface may work as well on version 11\.1\.0\.6, 11\.1\.0\.7 and 11\.2\.0\.1, with limited support for CLOB projections, but that scenario has not been tested.
+> Note that the interface may work as well on versions 11\.1\.0\.6 and 11\.1\.0\.7, with limited support for CLOB projections, but that scenario has not been tested.

 ### DBA preliminary tasks

-*The following dependency is no longer required as of version 1.5 :*
-~~ExcelTable package needs read access to V$PARAMETER view internally to retrieve the value of the `max_string_size` parameter.
-Therefore, the owner must be granted the necessary privilege in order to compile and run the program :
-`grant select on sys.v_$parameter to <user>;`~~

 On database versions prior to 11\.2\.0\.4, a temporary XMLType table is used internally.
 The owner requires the CREATE TABLE privilege in this case :